David Tsugio Tsutada: Legacy

 John, his eldest son, took over as President of the Bible Training College (BTC), Pastor of the Tokyo Central Church and the head of the Tsutada family.
 John's eight children went into full-time Christian work as staff members of the Tokyo Central Church, missionaries overseas, and one of them in medical work.

 John's brothers and sisters actively supported the Mission and together, continued to serve the Lord in Japan and elsewhere.
 Mary, a fine scholar, enrolled at the BTC, married her brother's friend Benjamin Saoshiro, but died prematurely, but not before her son, Ken, became a Christian.
 Benjamin became pastor, teacher, translator of songs and books from English to Japanese and took charge of the missionaries from Immanuel Church.

-Joshua, the third sibling, after graduation from Rikkyo University, studied at BTC, then at Union Biblical Seminary in Yeotmal, India where, after graduation, he stayed on as registrar and preached during the weekends for a total of 14 years.
-Returning to Japan he pastored a church in Kyūshū, and after his brother John became Chairman of Education, Joshua succeeded him as President of the Bible Training College.
+Joshua, the third sibling, after graduation from Rikkyo University, studied at BTC, then at Union Biblical Seminary in Yavatmal, India where, after graduation, he stayed on as registrar and preached during the weekends for a total of 14 years.
+Returning to Japan he pastored a church in Kyushu, and after his brother John became Chairman of Education, Joshua succeeded him as President of the Bible Training College.
 He serves also as Chairman of the Evangelical Fellowship of Asia.

 Grace and Margaret both studied at BTC and alternated pastoring and looking after their mother.
 Margaret went on to do pastoral work not far from Tokyo, and later was sent to begin a church at Beppu.
 Eventually, her work led her to marrying Benjamin Saoshiro in 1988.